-Dr. Sugarman is the Harvey M. Meyerhoff Professor of Bioethics and Medicine, professor of medicine, professor of Health Policy and Management, and deputy director for medicine of the Berman Institute of Bioethics at the Johns Hopkins University.
-He is an internationally recognized leader in the field of biomedical ethics with particular expertise in the application of empirical methods and evidence-based standards for the evaluation and analysis of bioethical issues.
-His contributions to both medical ethics and policy include his work on the ethics of informed consent, umbilical cord blood banking, stem cell research, international HIV prevention research, global health and research oversight.
+Jeremy Sugarman, MD, MPH, MA is the Harvey M. Meyerhoff Professor of Bioethics and Medicine, professor of medicine, professor of Health Policy and Management, and deputy director for medicine of the Berman Institute of Bioethics at the Johns Hopkins University.
+He is an internationally recognized leader in the field of bioethics with particular expertise in applying empirical methods for evaluating and analyzing bioethical issues.
+His contributions to both bioethics and policy include his work on the ethics of informed consent, umbilical cord blood banking, stem cell research, international HIV prevention research, global health and research oversight.

-Dr. Sugarman is the author of over 250 articles, reviews and book chapters.
+Dr. Sugarman is the author of over 300 articles, reviews and book chapters.
 He has also edited or co-edited four books (Beyond Consent: Seeking Justice in Research; Ethics of Research with Human Subjects: Selected Policies and Resources; Ethics in Primary Care; and Methods in Medical Ethics).
-Dr. Sugarman is a contributing editor for IRB and is on the editorial boards of several academic journals.
+Dr. Sugarman is a member of the editorial boards of several academic journals.

-Dr. Sugarman currently serves on the Scientific and Research Advisory Board for the Canadian Blood Service, the Ethics and Public Policy Committee of the International Society for Stem Cell Research, and the Board of Directors of PRIM&R (Public Responsibility in Medicine and Research).
-He is co-chair of the Johns Hopkins’ Institutional Stem Cell Research Oversight Committee.
-In addition, he is chair of the Ethics Working Group of the HIV Prevention Trials Network and is the ethics officer for the Resuscitation Outcomes Consortium.
+Dr. Sugarman is a member of the Scientific and Research Advisory Board for the Canadian Blood Service, the Ethics and Public Policy Committees of the International Society for Stem Cell Research, chair of the Ethics Working Group of the HIV Prevention Trials Network, and co-leads the Ethics and Regulatory Core of the NIH Health Care Systems Research Collaboratory.
+He also co-chairs the Johns Hopkins’ Institutional Stem Cell Research Oversight Committee.

 Honors and Awards

-Dr. Sugarman has been elected as a member of the American Society of Clinical Investigation, Association of American Physicians, and the Institute of Medicine.
+Dr. Sugarman has been elected as a member of the American Society of Clinical Investigation, Association of American Physicians, and the National Academy of Medicine (formerly the Institute of Medicine).
 He is a fellow of the American Association for the Advancement of Science, the American College of Physicians and the Hastings Center.